Chapter 11 NIBRS Overview

 11.2 Which agencies report data

-So if this data has the same info (other than unfounded and negative crimes) as UCR data, but is also far more detailed, why do people ever use UCR data?
+So if this data has the same information (other than unfounded and negative crimes) as UCR data, but is also far more detailed, why do people ever use UCR data?
 Besides NIBRS being more complicated to use, far fewer agencies report NIBRS data than do UCR data.
 Nearly all agencies report crime data for UCR, though fewer do so for some of the UCR datasets such as arrests or arsons - for more, please see my UCR book.
 In comparison, fewer than half of agencies report to NIBRS, and these agencies are disproportionately smaller and more rural.
 Starting with 2021 data, the FBI has stopped collecting UCR data, instead only collecting NIBRS data.
 So if - and this is a very large if - many more agencies move to NIBRS in 2021, we will start having much more detail from a very representative sample of agencies.
 Even so, most research - especially policy analyses - requires many years of data so it’ll take many years before the full potential of NIBRS data can be realized.

 We will look here at how many agencies report at least one crime each year between 1991 - the first year of data - and 2019 - the latest year of data - as well as compare NIBRS reporting to UCR reporting.
 Figure ?? shows the number of agencies each year that reported at least one incident.
 Keep in mind that there are about 18,000 police agencies in the United States.
 Only a little over 600 agencies reported in 1991.
 This has grown pretty linearly, adding a few hundred agencies each year though that trend accelerated in recent years.
 In 2019, nearly 8,200 agencies reported at least some data to NIBRS.
 Compared to the estimated 18,000 police agencies in the United States, however, this is still fewer than half of agencies.
 The data shown here is potentially an overcount, however, as it includes agencies reporting any crime that year, even if they do not report every month.